hiltmon/hiltmon.com/source/_posts/2014-06-21-upgrading-octopress-to-jekyll-2-dot-0.markdown

 **The post had the closing tag, but the excerpt did not.**

-To correct this problem, I added the following line in my `_config.yml` to disable excerpts:
+To correct this problem, I added the following line in my `_config.yml` to excerpt manually or the whole post:

-	excerpt_separator: "" # Workaround for http://blog.slaks.net/2013-08-09/jekyll-tag-was-never-closed

-*Huge thanks to Schabse Laks at http://slaks.net for figuring this out.*
+	excerpt_separator: "<!--more-->"

 The site now generates just fine.